thehankerer/quant_indicators/README.md

 **Description:**

-Develop a Python notebook that loads time-series stock or ETF data (e.g., AAPL, SPY) and computes indicators like Moving Averages, RSI, MACD, Bollinger Bands, and Momentum.
+Develop a Python notebook that loads time-series stock data(Singapore Airlines) and computes indicators like Moving Averages, RSI, MACD, Bollinger Bands, and Momentum.
 Include visual overlays on price charts to study market signals.